rougetimelord/deXer/README.md

 Removes the annoying X branding from Twitter

 ### Usability
-Works in Chrome 116+.
-Should work in Firefox, or any browser that implements the WebExtensions API.
+Tested on Chrome 116+, and should work any browser that exposes the `chrome` API.
+Firefox and/or Safari, are expected to work but have not been tested.

 Load as unpacked, good luck have fun.